-For many years a substantial group of active investors have been meeting as Brisbane Sunday Traders.
-The meetings are usually held the first Sunday morning of each month and are mostly made up of people who subscribe to Alan Hull’s method of trading called Active Investing.
-Those who follow the rules of this method of managing their own investments find that they usually outperform the market by a substantial margin without having to devote more than an hour or so on the weekend to the task of deciding what buying or selling needs to be done.
+For many years a substantial group of active investors used to meet as Brisbane Sunday Traders.
+The meetings were usually held the first Sunday morning of each month and were mostly made up of people who subscribe to Alan Hull’s method of trading called Active Investing.
+Those who follow the rules of this method of managing their own investments find that they usually outperformed the market by a substantial margin without having to devote more than an hour or so on the weekend to the task of deciding what buying or selling needs to be done.
 Often there is nothing to be done.

-As time went on there was great interest in organised meetings for sharing ideas regarding more active trading.
-I floated the idea of a trading club and meetings were held to see what the possibilities were.
-Various structures were examined to see how this could be implemented but there were problems that made it too hard.
+As time went on a number of those attending became interested in organising meetings for sharing ideas regarding more active trading.
+Some meetings were held to see what the possibilities were.

-In the end we decided to incorporate the club under Queensland jurisdiction so it can have its own funds.
-To do this it would have to be a not-for-profit entity so that members could not derive benefits from any profits the club makes from trading.
+It was decided to incorporate a club under Queensland jurisdiction so it can have its own funds and the protection of being an incorporated entity.
+To do this it would have to be a not-for-profit society and this means that members cannot derive benefits from any profits the club makes from trading.
 Seeing the aim was to help each other become better individual traders rather than profit from trading as a group, this was no problem and it was decided to donate any trading profits to charities.

 After this decision was made one of the members suggested the name Traders for a Cause and it was unanimously decided to adopt this as the club name.

 In April 2008 the incorporation was completed and soon after that the domain name tradersforacause.org.au was registered.